fruit trees

 Harvest date: 1 week after Lapins (San Clemente).

-Flavor and firmness: Regular flavor and large stone, but very firm.
+Taste and firmnessTaste: Regular flavor and large stone, but very firm.

 HARVEST CALENDAR